Clair3/EarthNet2022-test/README.md

 ### Explainable IA (XAI)
 However, theses models have often a low explainability.  **Bring your own method**

+### Approach

 ### Work-breakdown structure
  * Data collection: 0 hours
  * Data understanding and exploration: 15 hours
  ... understanding the distribution
- * Framework: 15 hours
+ * Framework: 20 hours
-  ...PyTorch lighnight framework
+PyTorch lighnight framework
- * Optimisation: 30 hours
+ * Optimisation: 20 hours
+There is a potentially important grain to be gained through a more rigorous optimization (try different optimiser, use a schudeler)
  * Explainability: 50 hours
  * Building an application: 30 hours
- ...I don't have any knowledge in web development or application, so it will probably take time and it is difficult to evaluate.
+I don't have any knowledge in web development or application, so it will probably take time and it is difficult to evaluate.
 The idea would be to develop a (simple) web page with an access to the model and a (sub)set of samples from the test test.
 Select a sample on the map, and generate its prediction as well as the analyses of the prediction.
  * Final report: 15 hours
  * Presentation: 10 hours
- * Total: 165 hours
+ * Total: 160 hours

 ### Bibliography